droidpen/deb_fetch_and_verify/README.md

 # deb_fetch_and_verify
-Script to fetch debian packages and verify them
+Script to fetch Ubuntu debian packages and verify them.
+Does not work for non-Ubunutu.